GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/04.My-Father-Is-Rich-in-Houses-and-Lands/docs.md

 ---
+title: |
-title: 614.
-My Father Is Rich in Houses and Lands
+    614. My Father Is Rich in Houses and Lands - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 614.
+My Father Is Rich in Houses and Lands.
+My Father is rich in houses and lands, He holdeth the wealth of the world in His hands!
+Of rubies and diamonds, of silver and gold, His coffers are full, He has riches untold.
+CHORUS: I'm a child of the King, A child of the King: With Jesus my Savior, I'm a child of the King.
+    keywords:  |
-    keywords: Church Hymnal, My Father Is Rich in Houses and Lands, My Father is rich in houses and lands, I'm a child of the King
+        Church Hymnal 1941, adventhymnals, advent hymnals, My Father Is Rich in Houses and Lands, My Father is rich in houses and lands.
+I'm a child of the King,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 614. MY FATHER IS RICH IN HOUSES AND LANDS
+####  Church Hymnal 1941,

 ```txt
 1.